 In 2003 the first TAAAC program, the Toronto Addis Ababa Psychiatry Project (TAAPP), an educational collaboration between the Departments of Psychiatry at the University of Toronto (UofT) and AAU, facilitated the opening of the first Ethiopian psychiatry residency program.

-- As of 2019 80 Ethiopian psychiatrists trained with the assistance of TAAPP – there are now 91 in the country.
+- As of 2022, over 100 Ethiopian psychiatrists have trained with the assistance of TAAPP – there are now 113 in the country.

 - Six new Departments of Psychiatry opened outside Addis Ababa.

 - With others in the Department of Psychiatry, AAU, we assisted in developing the National Mental Health Strategy of Ethiopia, which highlights the need for the integration of psychiatric services into all levels of health care (2012).